-"I read this afternoon of an occa vertising manager, and C. W. Lund- He began his address by saluting the inmates as "My fellow citizens."
-Then President W. L. Smith presided, and he remembered that when his listencitizenship outside, so he started a candidate for the presidential nomination to say that, he realized, would give his political opponents a good measure of material for witty campaign speeches-so he finally started off by saying, 'I am glad to see so many of you here.'
+"I read this afternoon of an occa make an address at Sing Sing prison. vertising manager, and C. W. Lund- He began his address by saluting the inmates as "My fellow citizens."
+Then President W. L. Smith presided, and he remembered that when his listencitizenship outside, so he started bright future for Box Elder county, again and said, 'Fellow criminals.'
+For a candidate for the presidential nomination to say that, he realized, would give his political opponents a good measure of material for witty campaign speeches-so he finally started off by saying, 'I am glad to see so many of you here.'

 "Well, gentlemen, I can with propriety repeat the governor's last remark.
 I am glad to see so many here, and I would like to add that I am very glad to be here myself.
-I am not so hard put as Smith was to find the correct salutation with which to greet this gathering of northern Utah business-men-and so I say-Fellow stockholders.
+I am not so hard put as Smith was to find the correct salutation with which to greet his gathering of northern Utah business-men-and so I say-Fellow stockholders.

 "I am invited to say a few words about the new development of the Utah Power & Light Co., about to be started at what is known as the Cutler power site.
 But before doing so, permit me to make it clear just why you all many be regarded as stockholders in a public utility-whether you happen to own shares of stock in such a corporate organization or not.
-I am sure you will appreciate, more even that you do now, how much more personal is your interest in the Cutler development when the appropriateness of the word (stockholders) is pointed out as applicable to any gathering of businessmen.
+I am sure you will appreciate, more even that you do now, how much more personal is your interest in the Cutler development when the appropriateness of the word (stockholders) is pointed out as applicable to any gathering of businessmen,